sparrowcode/AlertKit/README.md

 alertView.present()
 ```

-If you don't want to dimiss alert in time, disable `dismissInTime`.
-After it `duration` property will be ignored.
+If you don't want to dismiss alert in time, disable `dismissInTime`.
+After it, `duration` property will be ignored.

 ```swift
 alertView.dismissInTime = false
 ```

-In this case you shoud dismiss alert manually.
+In this case, you should dismiss the alert manually.

 ### Dismiss